Stevie57repos/VR_Multiplayer/README.md

 # Unity VR Multiplayer - Quest 2

- Simple Unity VR Multiplayer with PUN
+Simple Unity VR Multiplayer with PUN.

 The goal of this project was to build a basic Multiplayer experience in Unity for VR on the Quest 2 through utilizing Photon PUN 2.